 Jackie Shewell-Thomas Teacher

-Ballet lessons with Jackie Thomas are held Tuesday to Friday evenings at Barbican House.
+Ballet lessons with Jackie Thomas are held during the week at Barbican House.